-The Register is updated monthly between January and September to add new electors and to deal with address changes etc. This procedure is suspended thereafter to allow the annual canvass of households to take place and time for preparation of the new Register.
-Canvass forms are issued to each household around July/August each year, requesting details of eligible residents.
-The information obtained during the canvass then goes forward to the new Register published on or before 1st December.
-During the annual canvass, the ERO must take all steps that are necessary to ensure the he/she meets his/her duty to maintain the register in accordance with Section 9A of the Representation of the People Act 1983 (as amended by the Electoral Administration Act 2006).
+The Register is updated monthly to add new electors and to deal with address changes etc. In connection with the annual canvass of households, Canvass Reform 2020 introduced new procedures for canvassing including a data matching step which meant that there was no longer any requirement to issue reminders to households where data matched.
+The information obtained during the annual canvass of electors forms part of the new Register published on or before 1st December.
+During the annual canvass the ERO must take all steps that are necessary to ensure the he/she meets his/her duty to maintain the register in accordance with Section 9A of the Representation of the People Act 1983 (as amended by the Electoral Administration Act 2006).

-In practice, at each year's canvass of electors Lanarkshire VJB issues a Household Enquiry Form (HEF) to each household in Lanarkshire, followed by at least one reminder (where no return is received) followed by a visit by a canvasser (again where no return is received).
+In practice, at each year's canvass of electors, the ERO issues a Canvass Form (CF) to each household in Lanarkshire which was unmatched at the data matching stage, followed by at least one reminder (where no return is received) followed by a visit by a canvasser (again where no return is received).
 Additionally, datasets such as Housing and Council Tax records are inspected for identification of empty houses and/or new taxpayers' names.
+All other properties which do match are issued with a canvass communication Letter (CCA) where there is no need to respond unless there is a change to the information.